Bob Fitrakis, an advisory board member at Tessr, confirmed Haas was the lead developer for Tessr.

 A missing-persons report filed with Columbus police indicated Haas was at the gas station with a friend when he disappeared.

 Fitrakis said Tessr planned to use blockchain technology for vote security and with cryptocurrency.

-It was also apparently developing education applications.
+It also was apparently developing education applications.

 RELATED: Columbus man’s remains found in Warren County